-The business and affairs of the Sempra Utilities are managed under the direction of their respective Boards of Directors in accordance with the California General Corporation Law as implemented by their respective Articles of Incorporation and Bylaws.
-During 2004, the board of SDG&E held 11 meetings and the board of SoCalGas held 14 meetings.
+The business and affairs of the Sempra utilities are managed under the direction of their respective Boards of Directors in accordance with the California General Corporation Law as implemented by their respective Articles of Incorporation and Bylaws.
+During 2005, the board of SDG&E held 15 meetings and the board of SoCalGas held 14 meetings.
 Each director attended at least 75% of the meetings.
-During 2004, the board of SoCalGas also acted once by unanimous written consent.

-The Sempra Utilities are indirect subsidiaries of Sempra Energy.
+The Sempra utilities are indirect subsidiaries of Sempra Energy.
 All of the directors of SDG&E and SoCalGas are also officers of each utility or Sempra Energy and they are not separately compensated for services as directors of the utilities.
+The daughter of Frank Ault, who will retire as a director of each utility at the annual meetings, is an employee of SDG&E at a 2005 salary and bonus of approximately \$75,000.

 Sempra Energy's Board of Directors maintains standing Audit, Compensation and Corporate Governance Committees comprised solely of independent directors.
-The Sempra Energy Board of Directors has also adopted a Code of Business Conduct and Ethics for Directors and Officers which is applicable to the directors and officers of the Sempra Utilities.
+The Sempra Energy Board of Directors has also adopted a Code of Business Conduct and Ethics for Directors and Officers which is applicable to the directors and officers of the Sempra utilities.

-The Boards of Directors of the Sempra Utilities do not maintain any standing committees.
+The Boards of Directors of the Sempra utilities do not maintain any standing committees.
 Nominees for election as directors are determined by the board of each utility and the boards will not consider board candidates recommended by shareholders other than the utility's direct and indirect parent companies.

-The Annual Meetings of Shareholders are business-only meetings without presentations by management and the Sempra Utilities do not encourage attendance by either board members or public shareholders.
+The Annual Meetings of Shareholders are business-only meetings without presentations by management and the Sempra utilities do not encourage attendance by either board members or public shareholders.
 Last year one director attended the meetings.
+However, as stated in the Notice of Annual Meetings, shareholders of the Sempra utilities are invited to attend the Sempra Energy Annual Meeting, which will include presentations regarding the utilities.

-Shareholders who wish to communicate with the boards of the Sempra Utilities or an individual director may do so by a letter addressed directly to the board or the director at the address of the utility set forth under the caption "The Sempra Utilities."
+Shareholders who wish to communicate with the boards of the Sempra utilities or an individual director may do so by letter addressed directly to the board or the director at the address of the utility set forth under the caption "The Sempra Utilities."